 Unfortunately, my least favorite coupling is Taro and Hanako.
 I am not sure what that says about me, but I found them to be a bit annoying and overtly aggressive with each other.
 They are meant to be a bit of comic relief as Narumi and Hirotaka navigate their relationship problems, but I often felt they overstayed their welcome.
 I enjoyed them a lot more once we got to see their backstory as childhood rivals to lovers, and their ending was one of my favorites as we heard their pregnancy announcement, but overall, they were still my least favorite.
 My favorite was Naoya and Ko, as they are “the beans that must be protected” this time around, with Hirotaka and Narumi being a close second.
 Before I wrap all this up, let me just say that Hirotaka gives me major daddy vibes.
 That is all.

 This title is a breath of fresh air for the romance manga genre.
-This is a sweet as candy series with everything your little romantic otaku heart could want, wrapped up in a lovely little package.
+This is a sweet-as-candy series with everything your little romantic otaku heart could want.
+All wrapped up in a lovely little package.
 My only qualm is that I sort of wish we had some diversity in the genders of the couplings, such as a male-male coupling or a female-female coupling, but otherwise, there is a lot to be had between the three couples we see in Wotakoi: Love is Hard for Otaku.
-This has become a staple in the romance genre, and I’ll recommend it for a long time to newcomers.
+This has become a staple in the romance genre, and I'll recommend it for a long time to newcomers.